Wasenshi123/Prj/README.md

 Without actually deploying the web server, you can use command line to run the back-end by using PHP library called 'artisan'. (included with the project already)

 1. open cmd (commandline) in the back-end project's root folder.
-(The root folder is the parent folder of the app folder)
+(The root folder is the parent folder of the 'app' folder)
 2. then, run this command : `php artisan serve`

 ## The Unity project: